spences10/scottspence.com/posts/2019/09/01/why-is-anything-intimidating/index.md

 A whole new world 🙃

-I'm not an expert, the fitness industry is massive and unregulated, any gymbro can open a YouTube channel and be the de facto expert on whatever it is they're peddling.
+I'm not an expert, the fitness industry is massive and unregulated, any gym bro can open a YouTube channel and be the de facto expert on whatever it is they're peddling.

 It's like with any industry there's shysters and there's people who